flatironinstitute/finufft/docs/trouble.rst

   `FFTW planner flag usage <http://www.fftw.org/fftw3_doc/Planner-Flags.html#Planner-Flags>`_ question.
   Such issues are known, and modes benchmarked in other documentation, eg for 2D in `poppy <https://poppy-optics.readthedocs.io/en/stable/fft_optimization.html>`_.
 In short, using more expensive FFTW planning modes like ``FFTW_MEASURE`` can give better performance for repeated FFTW calls, but be **much** more expensive in the first (planning) call.
 This is why we choose ``FFTW_ESTIMATE`` as our default ``opts.fftw`` option.

+- Check that you are not using too much RAM, hence swapping to hard disk or SSD.
+The multithreaded type-1 spreader can use up to another fine grid's worth of storage in the form of subgrids.
+If RAM is too large, try reducing ``opts.max_subproblem_size`` to reduce RAM; however, note that this may slow it down, because we have built in a decent heuristic for this value.

 - Make sure you did not override ``opts.spread_sort``, which if set to zero does no sorting, which can give very slow RAM access if the nonuniform points are ordered poorly (eg randomly) in larger 2D or 3D problems.